-- 1. They must have completed H340 and P255 with at least a C in each course. - They must have completed the courses basic to the specific areas in which they are to be certified and must have completed three-fourths of the number of hours required for certification in the major area. - 3.
-They must have a minimum grade point average of 2.5 in all university course work taken, in all courses taken that have an education prefix (exclusive of methods), and in all courses taken in each area in which the student is to be certified. - They must have personalities that will contribute to success in the profession of teaching as evaluated by Indiana University faculty during their attendance. - They must receive a passing score on competency tests in reading, writing, and math.
+- 1. They must have completed H340 and P255 with at least a C in each course. - They must have completed the courses basic to the specific areas in which they are to be certified and must have completed three-fourths of the number of credit hours required for certification in the major area. - 3.
+They must have a minimum grade point average of 2.5 in all university course work

+- taken, in all courses taken that have an education prefix (exclusive of methods), and in all courses taken in each area in which the student is to be certified. - They must have completed English W131 and Communication C110 with at least a C in each course. - They must receive a passing score on the Preprofessional Skills Test in reading, writing, and math.